 - data on your behaviour and preferences when browsing our websites.
 Additional information is available in our cookie policy which is available at www.spuerkeess.lu;

-- data specific to your mobile device (e.g. technical identifiers, connection data);
+- data specific to the mobile device (e.g. technical identifiers, connection data);

 - financial data (e.g. consultation of account balances and movements, payment data when you carry out financial transactions online);

-- data relating to your payment accounts held with other banks which you access via S-Net (in accordance with PSD2, Revised Payment Services Directive);
+- data relating to payment accounts held with other banks accessed via S-Net under the revised EU Payment Services Directive ("PSD2");

-- data relating to your purchases of banking products and services in S-Net;
+- data relating to your purchases of banking products and services via S-Net;

-- data relating to contact details, images, and messages, including any digitalised documents you exchange with us via S-Net;
+- contact details, images, and messages, including any digitalised documents exchanged with us via S-Net;

 - data relating to simulations (e.g. loans, Speedinvest);

-- data relating to the MIA tool, a Personal Finance Manager-type tool designed to help you with the day-to-day management of your finances;
+- data relating to the MIA tool, a Personal Finance Manager-type tool for day-to-day financial management;

 - data relating to the use of the Payconiq service integrated in S-Net (e.g. scans of QR codes via your camera, list of contacts in your mobile device).
 S-Net requests your authorisation to access your list of contacts and shares with Payconiq the phone number of the contact you select in order to carry out a payment);

-- geolocalisation when you search for the nearest ATM or Spuerkeess branch;
+- geolocation when searching for the nearest ATM or Spuerkeess branch.

-• authentication data (e.g. your specimen signature or the biometric data which characterises your signature on a signing pad);
+- authentication data (e.g. handwritten and electronic signature, the biometric data characterising the signature on a signing pad);

 This data is collected at the following times:

-• at onboarding and during the business relationship (e.g. contact with your advisers, updating of your customer data, participation in surveys or user experience (UX) optimisation groups, etc.);
+- when entering into and during the business relationship (e.g. contact with our advisers, customer data updates, use of our banking products and services, participation in competitions, surveys or user experience (UX) optimisation panels, etc.);

-• when you use our applications (e.g. S-Net and S-Net mobile) or browse our websites;
+- when using our applications (e.g. S-Net, S-Net mobile) or browse our websites;

-• when you subscribe for a service or publication produced in any form whatsoever by Spuerkeess (e.g. newsletters);
+- when subscribing for a service or publication produced by Spuerkeess in any form whatsoever (e.g. newsletters);

-• when you respond to invitations to events organised by Spuerkeess;
+- when replying to invitations to events organised by Spuerkeess;

-• when you are filmed by our surveillance cameras during a visit to our branches or offices and when using an automated teller machine;
+- when being filmed by our CCTV cameras during a visit to our branches or offices and when using an automated teller machine;

-• when you add your payment accounts held with other banks to S-Net (in accordance with PSD2);
+- when adding payment accounts held with other banks to S-Net (in accordance with PSD2);

-The personal data you disclose to us about third parties (family members, employers, attorneys, representatives, beneficial owners, etc.) is processed in the same way as your personal data, in line with the corresponding purposes and services.
-It is your responsibility to notify the data subjects accordingly.
+The personal data you disclose to us about third parties (family members, employers, agents, representatives, beneficial owners, etc.) is processed in the same way as your personal data, in line with the corresponding purposes and services.
+It is your responsibility to inform the data subjects and invite them to read this data protection policy.

 Lawful personal data processing conditions and purposes